Smart Timing Synchronization for Small Data Transmission: TA Prediction

 Finally, using \eqref{eq:FPR}, \eqref{eq:fb_itapx}, \eqref{eq:profb_itapx}, and~\eqref{eq:refb_itapx}, we determine

-On the other hand, using \itaps, we eliminate the cases of the UE proactively falling back to legacy method since the UE always performs a PUR transmission using the predicted TA.
-Therefore, the only fall back cases are when the UE inaccurately predicts the TA and reactively falls back.
+On the other hand, using \itaps, we eliminate the cases of the UE proactively falling back to the legacy method since the UE always performs a CG-SDT using the predicted TA.
+As seen in Fig.~\ref{fig:sTAP_flow}, UE always uses the predicted TA to perform CG-SDT without proactively falling back to perform a random-access procedure.
+Therefore, the only fallback cases are when the UE inaccurately predicts the TA and reactively falls back.
 Therefore,

 where $\eta$ is the prediction accuracy of \itaps.
 Recall that the cyclic prefix provides a \textit{buffer} for using an inaccurate TA that is quantified in terms of the PM.
 Therefore, the TA prediction accuracy must only be equivalent to a UE movement within the PM.
-That is, if the predicted TA corresponds to an estimated UE-BS distance of $\tilde{d}_i$ and the actual UE-BS separation is $d_i$, the TA prediction is accurate if $\Delta d_i = |d_i - \tilde{d}_i| \leq \Delta d_\per$.
+That is, if the predicted TA corresponds to an estimated UE-base station distance of $\tilde{d}_i$ and the actual UE-base station separation is $d_i$, the TA prediction is accurate if $\Delta d_i = |d_i - \tilde{d}_i| \leq \Delta d_\per$.
 Therefore,